-As predicted, egg prices are finally dropping back to an affordable amount.
-While grocery shopping earlier this year, you probably noticed higher prices on basic essentials.
-Inflation, supply chain issues, and changes in demand caused a hefty increase on even the most necessary items.
+You've probably noticed over the last few months that basic essentials like eggs continue to have krazy high prices.
+Inflation, supply chain issues, and changes in demand has caused a hefty increase on even the most necessary items over the last few years.
 Butter prices are high, plus in 2022 and early 2023, we noticed a huge increase in the price of eggs.
 Prior to 2022, the highest price of a dozen eggs hit $2.97 in September 2015.
-Earlier this year, many states averaged around $4 per dozen.
-But the good news?
-Egg prices have been steadily dropping since record highs in February.
-So where can you find cheap eggs?
+Even with many prices well above that since there is some good news.
+You can still find cheap eggs, if you know where to look.

-We did price comparisons at several national grocery chains to find the lowest price as of May 2023.
+We did price comparisons at several national grocery chains to find the lowest price as of Feb 2024.
 Keep in mind that sale prices can affect these comparisons, but this is a good resource when choosing where to shop for everyday essentials.
-The prices listed are from local stores just outside of Pittsburgh, PA, but should give you an idea of which stores are offering the cheapest eggs.
+The prices listed are from stores across the country, which should give you an idea of which stores are offering the cheapest eggs.

 Tip: Never miss out on money-saving tips and tricks when you download The Krazy Coupon Lady app.